AFGHANISTAN

 Religion Resources

-Afghanistan has a long and rich cultural heritage, due to historical influences of the many ethnic tribes and various empires that have occupied the area.
+Afghanistan’s cultural heritage is multifaceted due to the many ethnic tribes and shifts in various empires that have occupied the area.
 From its critical position on the ancient Silk Road that stretches from Europe to China, Afghanistan absorbed traditions from India, Persia, and Central Asia and blended them into a distinct artistic culture.

 Art

 Afghanistan shares a history of miniature paintings with Iran, as the Persian Empire once included Afghanistan within its borders.
-Miniature painting is done on paper, and is generally presented within a book.
-This presentation allowed more freedom for its artists, as they could choose who would see the book of paintings which freed up the artists and allowed for unusually expressive narratives and pictures.
+Miniature painting is done on paper generally presented within a book.
+This granted more freedom for its artists because they could choose their readers if they wanted to express certain opinions.

 In conjunction with the rise of miniature painting, the practice of illumination flourished in Afghanistan.
-Typically the painting does not take up an entire page, and so is surrounded by an illuminated border, usually with gold leaf or silver gild.
+Since the miniature painting takes up part of a page, it is bordered with gold leaf or silver gild.
 The border is considered equally important to the painting, and is illustrated abstractly, similar to Islamic geometric art one might see in mosques.

-Afghanistan also enjoys a long and nuanced history of oral poetry.
-The most notable form of Afghan poetry is called the landay.
-Literally meaning “short, poisonous snake” in Pashto, the two-line form was brought to Afghanistan by Iran thousands of years ago and is known for its short length, rigid form, and biting sarcasm.
-This poetic tradition remains strong today.
+Oral poetry was another form of expression used in Afghanistan that draw on themes of grief, war, love, and politics.
+The most notable form of Afghan poetry is called the landay, meaning “short, poisonous snake” in Pashto.
+The two-line form that were exchanged through word of mouth came from Iran thousands of years ago and is known for its short length, rigid form, and biting sarcasm.
+This poetic tradition is widely practiced in Afghanistan today.

 Though traditionally exchanged between men, women have used landays as a form of solidarity and resistance against the highly patriarchal Afghan culture.
-Because landays are exchanged primarily through word-of-mouth, its authors are shielded from the social consequences of its content.
-Further, the brevity of the poems mean that they are easily recalled and transferred.
+Authors are shielded from the social consequences of its content because it was hard to track them down because they were not in writting.
 Some examples of Afghan landay are below:

 “Listen, friends, and share my despair.